nfriedly/distance-speed/README.md

 I feel a little dirty about using a regex in `parseLine()`, and I might switch to a proper parser if performance (or data consistency) became an issue.
 But, it seems to work well for the moment, and I suspect it'd be more likely to be IO-limited than compute-limited in a real-world scenario.
 This was the first time I've used RegEx named capture groups, which definitely make the experience nicer.

+Treating the hours as a float also feels wrong, but work out fine since everything is rounded in the end.

 I initially overlooked the "discard trips outside of the 5-100mph range" requirement, and ended up adding that in later.
 I'm not sure it's in the best possible spot in the flow, but I think it works well enough.